-

 The 2025 High Level Workshop is co-organised with UKRI and RCN.
 Topic for discussion will be 'Collaboration, competition and protection in an ERA of uncertainty: the role of research security'.

-The European Regional Meeting of the Global Research Council serves to collect European input to the discussion topics for the 2026 GRC Annual Meeting: Open Science and Sustainable Research.
-The 2025 European Regional Meeting is co-hosted with HUN-REN and SFRS.
+The European Regional Meeting of the Global Research Council served to collect European input to the discussion topics for the 2026 GRC Annual Meeting: Open Science and Sustainable Research.
+The 2025 European Regional Meeting was co-hosted with HUN-REN and SFRS.